 1. Yamaha A3M

 The Yamaha A3M was instroduced in 2017, as a part of the brand’s performance-focused A-Series which simply stand for power, comfort and durability.
 The three things can be seen as the biggest indicators regarding the quality of a specific guitar.
-Currently, this guitar is among the most sold guitars on the market, and those who love playing on fingerstyle guitars already know its capabilities.
+Currently, this acoustic guitar is among the most sold acoustic guitars on the market, and those who love playing on fingerstyle guitars already know its capabilities.
 But, what about those who are curious?
 Well, the Yamaha A3M is indeed a perfection!

 When it comes to the design, the A3M features an attractive, and classy, dreadnought design that is accompanied by a deep cutaway, solid Sitka spruce on the top, solid mahogany which is present on the back, sides and neck, as well as a hand-rolled edges that are present on the fretboard made of rosewood.
 Therefore, I can easily say that the build quality is superb, and you simply can’t ask for more!